Binaakwii-giizis (October 1), 2016

 It is no secret that the Anishinaabeg have always been a dream-conscious People.
 In the old days of pre-contact, our children were not taught the subjects of reading, writing, arithmetic, science, and religion; instead, they went to school in stories and dreams.
 The power of dreams and life-guiding visions and sacred stories has always been evident in ordinary waking experiences as well as in the daily actions of the Anishinaabe, whether they are ogimaag (chiefs), mashkikiikewik-wewag and mashkikiiwininiwag (medicine women and men), Mideg/Waabanoog (members of one of both Medicine Lodges), gaayosedjig (hunters), ogichidaag (warriors), or just ordinary persons from all different walks of life.
 A good health and success in life and the ability to help others were not deemed achievable without dreams and the help and the cooperation and the blessings of the ancestors and the Aadizookaanag, the powerful Spirit Grandfathers who were also the protagonists of the sacred stories.
 Dreams and sacred stories – which were, usually in a ritual fashion, told by Elders in the winter evenings – have always been causally interconnected; the same Grandfathers who played a role in the sacred stories would, in the form of personal guardian spirits, appear in dreams at night – or, as we will see in the below story about the vision of the boy named Star Sinks In The Waters -, in the daytime, to those who sought a lige-guiding vision in remote places.
 Even today, Giizhig-inaabandamowinan (Sky dreaming) or seeking Waasayaabindamiwin (a Vision) are considered to be the primary means by which a healer (or an artist!) can enter into direct social interaction with the world of the ancestors and the spirits/grandfathers.

 In the above context, it is not surprising that, since the persons or entities that appear during sleep present themselves in spirit, the essential self so to speak, bawaajiganan, or inaabandamowin (dreams received in sleep) are considered to have a higher degree of debwewin (truth) than things or persons or phenomena seen with the waking eye.
 These bawaaganag or dream visitors, as they are generally called, often appear in animal form.
 They are regarded as patrons, spiritual helpers if you will, who personally provide the dreamer with special blessings enabling him or her to exercise exceptional powers of various kinds.
-To be more precisely, they bestow upon the dreamer or vision seeker control over some area of human experience that is of assistance to him/her in the daily round of life.
+To be more precise, they bestow upon the dreamer or vision seeker control over some area of human experience that is of assistance to him/her in the daily round of life.
 Examples that spring to mind are the healing of ailments, or predicting the future, or encouraging the young to develop individuality and self-growth, or exercising good leadership, or being a good mother, or keeping family and community amply supplied with food and materials, or making beautiful or powerful works of art - or whatever special social skill is needed to help keeping intact the framework and well-being of Anishinaabe society.

-Above illustration: 'The Apprentice', acrylic on canvas by Moses Amik (2003)
+Above illustration: 'The Apprentice,' acrylic on canvas by Moses Amik (2003)

 The role of Spirit Flight in healing ceremonies